Future Rapid Effect System: Response to criticism

 In a defence briefing on 14 June 2007, Lord Drayson made it clear that FRES UV would not be the standard off-the-shelf version of any of these vehicles:

 They are designs which are currently in development to provide new models within existing families of vehicles.
 I am sure you agree that it would make no sense to invent a new vehicle from scratch.
 The designs we will look at in the trials this summer take proven vehicles, and evolve them to the next level to have the capacity, mobility, ability to upgrade through life, and, above all, the level of protection the Army need.

-In FRES UV it was envisaged that a further role, that of the "vehicle integrator", would be required to ensure that the vehicles are customised to meet British Army requirements and be supported and upgraded through life.
-A number of companies positioned for this role, including BAE Systems and General Dynamics, but when the programme was restructured this was no longer envisaged as a separate role.
+In FRES UV it was envisaged that a further role, that of the "vehicle integrator", would be required to ensure that the vehicles are customised to meet British Army requirements and be supported and upgraded through their life.
+A number of companies positioned for this role, including BAE Systems and General Dynamics.
+When the programme was restructured this was no longer envisaged as a separate role.

 FRES UV Preferred Bidder

-The announcement of the winning design was initially planned for November 2007, but the selection was not announced until 8 May 2008.
+The announcement of the winning design was initially planned for November 2007.
+The selection was announced in May 2008.
 The winning design provisionally selected for the FRES Utility Vehicle contract was the Mowag Piranha V, manufactured by General Dynamics.
 This decision had been expected, with speculation from February 2008 onwards that General Dynamics was the preferred contractor for the deal.

 However, as no production order was announced, various sources "feared that the FRES programme had fallen victim to the UK defence "budget crunch".
-This was borne out in December 2008, when General Dynamics' status as preferred contractor for the Utility Vehicle contract was officially rescinded.
+This was borne out in December 2008, when General Dynamics' status as preferred contractor for the Utility Vehicle contract was rescinded.

 Demise of FRES as a programme

 After General Dynamics had its preferred bidder status for UV withdrawn in December 2008, the Ministry of Defence decided to restructure the programme.
 The utility vehicle programme was scheduled to restart towards the end of 2010.

-The UK MoD's Defence Equipment and Support agency has focused its attention on the tracked variants of the FRES programme; most notably the Specialist Vehicle.
+The UK MoD's Defence Equipment and Support agency focused its attention on the tracked variants of the FRES programme, most notably the Specialist Vehicle.

-The FRES Integrated Project Team (based at MoD Abbey Wood) has disbanded, and the SV has been joined with the Warrior Capability Sustainment Programme (WCSP) in a new procurement team named Medium Armoured Tracks Team (MATT).
+The FRES Integrated Project Team, based at MoD Abbey Wood, disbanded, and the SV was joined with the Warrior Capability Sustainment Programme (WCSP) in a new procurement team named Medium Armoured Tracks Team (MATT).
 The two programmes share the Common Cannon and Ammunition Programme, whereby a new 40mm Cannon from CTAI will be the main armament to both the upgraded Warriors and the new Specialist Vehicle.

 With the demise of the UV procurement, the supporting roles of SOSI and VI were no longer required, and were not pursued as part of the overall procurement scheme.
 FRES as an overarching programme effectively no longer exists, with future UV and SV projects being separate armored vehicle procurements.